visit/citybreak-online/source/includes/_templatepage.md

 </div>
 ```

+The Citybreak Online will download the file, parse it, modify it as necessary and split the content in two parts: one header and one footer.
+You should define a div tag with the id attribute set to *‘cb_init_bookingengine’*  where you would like the Online content to be injected.

 Everything within this div element will be ignored and replaced by the Online content.
 In this case will the h1 tag be ignored and the specific requested Online page will be inserted there instead.
 If this tag is omitted the header/footer has no meaning in the context of Online and will be dealt with according to section Error reporting.

 #### Change language
-If the online guide implements more than one language, a change language control can be included into the header/footer document.
-Just include a span tag where you wish to insert the language change controls.

 ```html
 <span id="cb_replace_languages_select"></span>
 ```

+If the online guide implements more than one language, a change language control can be included into the header/footer document.
+Just include a span tag where you wish to insert the language change controls.

 The id attribute must be the specific *‘cb_replace_languages_select’*.
 Everything in the span will be ignored and replaced with a form element which has some hidden fields as well as select box with available languages and an input type submit control.
 This will enable the user to change language and still end up at the same page as currently is viewed.